simplesteph/kafka-connect-github-source/README.md

 ```
 Note: Configuration for github.repos should be set and should follow the pattern owner1/repo1:topic1,owner2/repo2:topic2 ....

 You can control the number of tasks to run by using *tasks.max*.
-This allows work to be divided from task i.e., each task will be assigned few repositories ans will
+This allows work to be divided among tasks i.e., each task will be assigned few repositories and
-fetch issues for those repositories.
+will fetch issues for those repositories.

 Set *since.timestamp* to fetch the issues of repositories which have been updated after the required timestamp.